honno/honno.github.io/index.md

 Hello there, thanks for visiting my site!
 The above covers the basics, otherwise it's the typical "I like to create cool things" spiel.
 I'll let you decide if I suceed in that regard :)

-On my off-time, which I may too generously reward myself, I'm playing weird video games curiously or watching highbrow TV shows pretentiously.
+On my off-time (which I may too generously reward myself) I'm playing weird video games curiously or watching highbrow TV shows pretentiously.
 And when I'm doing the dishes, it's podcasts.
 So many podcasts.

-## What I'm up to
+## What I've been up to

 I'm working on my first video game right now.
-Slow going as I'm figuring out how to do things (and also when you shouldn't do things as a solo dev), but I am quite excited for the future.
-Not much to share yet, sorry!
+Slow going as I'm figuring out how to do things, and seemingly more-so when you shouldn't do things as a solo dev but still spend so much time on it anyway.
+But!
+I am quite excited for the future.
+Not much to share yet, sorry~

 ## Projects